progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 I’ve done minimal testing on other devices so if you have a problem open an issue.

-Todo: discord bot support, k/r query, fix better mode to be less strict
+Todo: discord bot support, k/r query, fix better mode to be less strict, maybe convert into exe

 ## Prerequisites
 - **Python 3.8+**